Skip to Content

 • Nutritional Deficiencies: Inadequate intake of essential nutrients, such as vitamin B12 or folate, can affect brain function and lead to injury.

-Common Symptoms of a Brain Injury
+What are the Common Symptoms of a Brain Injury?

 Keep in mind that symptoms can manifest immediately after an injury or develop over time.
 Additionally, individuals may experience a combination of these symptoms, and the severity can vary.
 If there is any suspicion of a brain injury, seeking prompt medical attention is imperative for proper diagnosis and appropriate management.